 A year contains a limited number of days, which is what makes up our lifespan.
 When a day passes then a part of you has passed along with it.
 We are a body and spirit existent in a limited time period.
 When that period comes to an end, you come to an end.
 It is only those of sound intellect who realise the true value of time.
 Whatever anyone has achieved throughout the day that has not increased them in reflection and gratitude has missed the purpose and fundamental wisdom for which we were created (Shaykh Habib Umar bin Hafiz).

 Allah says “If he comes walking I will come running to him” (Hadith Qudsi).
 The path of submission and devotion to Allah is a laborious one, strewn with thorns and scarped with potholes.
 There are vast spaces of arid deserts to cross as well as perilous jungles.
 It requires enormous courage and bags of enthusiasm to reach the destination.
-However, Allah is most Merciful and Gracious, He does not leave the seeker of truth wandering in the wilderness.
+However, Allah is kind and caring, He does not leave the seeker of truth wandering in the wilderness.
 He comes to every sincere seeker, holds their hand and leads them on the path.
-The following verses allude to this:
+The following verse alludes to this:

-Allah says: “When my seeker draws a hand-span near me, I come an arms length to him, when he comes near me an arms length, I draw near to him two arms lengths.
-If he comes walking I come running to him” (Muslim reported by Anas).
+Allah says: “When my seeker draws a hand-span near me, I come an arms-length to him, when he comes near me an arms-length, I draw near to him two arms-lengths.
+If he comes walking I come running to him” (Muslim).

 The sacrifice of Ibrahim provides us with a beautiful example of serving the Lord.
 The wish to please Allah at any cost is a real challenge for us in an age of plenty and abundance.
-Can we control our carnal desires and work for Divine pleasure?
-May Allah guide us and protect us all.
+Can we control our carnal desires and work for the Divine pleasure?
+May Allah guide us and protect us.